 We take the turnoff through Serrai di Sottoguda and ride through the spectacular Sottoguda Gorge reaching Malga Ciapela, and this is where you start the hard part of the climb.
 From the seven kilometer point the ride stays steady above 10% grade for the remaining 6 km of the climb.
 At the eight kilometer mark you will pass Malga Ciapela.
 At the 10 kilometer mark you have a 300 m of 18 percent grade which is the steepest part of the climb.
 From here you have several switchbacks averaging just over 10% grade with a last ramp of 15% just before you turn the corner to see the Passo Fedaia sign and the refugio.

-Today we ride from Corvara up the Passo Campolongo to Arabba then onto Passo Gaiu.
+Today we ride from Corvara up the Passo Valporolo, down to Passo Falzarego and onto the Passo Gaiu.

 The pass was included in the 2012 Giro d’Italia and a must do ride, plus the views at the top are not to be missed.